Daniel Patrick Reilly

-Daniel Patrick Reilly (May 12, 1928 – June 18, 2024) was an American Catholic prelate who served as bishop of Norwich in Connecticut from 1975 to 1994 and as bishop of Worcester in Massachusetts from 1994 to 2004.
+Daniel Patrick Reilly (May 12, 1928 – June 18, 2024) was an American Catholic prelate who served as bishop of Norwich in Connecticut from 1975 to 1994 and as Bishop of Worcester, Massachusetts, from 1994 to 2004.

 Reilly was named in multiple lawsuits that accused him of covering up molestation in the clergy.
 He denied any involvement.

 Biography

 Early life and education

 Daniel Reilly was born on May 12, 1928, in Providence, Rhode Island, to Francis and Mary Ann (née O'Beirne) Reilly.
 He entered Our Lady of Providence Seminary in Warwick, Rhode Island, in 1943, then in 1948 continued his preparation for the priesthood at the Grand Seminary in Saint-Brieuc, France.

 Ordination and ministry

-Reilly was ordained to the priesthood for the Diocese of Providence on May 30, 1953, by Bishop Russell McVinney at the Cathedral of Sts.
-Peter and Paul in Providence.
+Reilly was ordained to the priesthood for the Diocese of Providence on May 30, 1953, by Bishop Russell McVinney at the Cathedral of Saints Peter and Paul in Providence.
 After his ordination, Reilly briefly served in a parish before completing his graduate studies at Boston College in Boston, Massachusetts.

 In the Diocese of Providence, Reilly was named assistant chancellor (1954), secretary to Bishop McVinney (1956), chancellor (1964), and vicar general (1972).
 Reilly attended two sessions of the Second Vatican Council in Rome during the early 1960s and was raised by the Vatican to the rank of monsignor in 1965.